winter kabobs in the snow

 A few notes from the post-grilling.
 One, don’t finish building the kabob with a piece of meat on the end.
 Hubby said two fell off but he rescued them.
 Two, he decided that perhaps kabobs aren’t the best thing to grill in winter.
 You see with a steak he puts it on the grill and lets it cook for 5 minutes.
 He then goes out there to flip it and it’s done in another 5 minutes.
 I guess kabobs need a bit more attention and he wasn’t really liking going back out in the 14 degree weather to keep turning them.
 Live and learn I guess!
 But they sure were yummy :)

-11 responses to “winter kabobs in the snow
+11 thoughts on “winter kabobs in the snow

 Leave a comment, won't you?